Launch your business in 10 days!

 Annual Market Growth Rate: 0.6%

-A personal trainer works with individuals one-on-one to help them lose weight, get healthier, or prepare for athletic events and competitions.
-The main things you need to become a personal trainer are an ability to motivate people and experience with exercise.
+Personal trainers work with individuals to help them lose weight, get healthier, or prepare for athletic events and competitions.
+The main things you need to become a personal trainer are the ability to motivate people and experience with exercise.
 For athletes and gym rats, it’s the best business to start with little money.

 You don’t need to open your own gym to be a personal trainer.
 You can start off working with people in their homes, reserve space in a community center, or even teach classes online and work with clients via Zoom.